TL;DR: The Scrum Product Owner Anti-Patterns

 - INVEST—what?
 The product owner is not applying the INVEST principle by Bill Wake to user stories.

 - Issues too detailed: The product owner invests too much time upfront in user stories making them too detailed.
-(If a user story looks complete, the team members might not see the necessity to get involved in a further refinement.
+(If a user story looks complete, the team members might not see the necessity to get involved in further refinement.
 This way a “fat” user story reduces the engagement level of the team, compromising the creation of a shared understanding.
 By the way, this didn’t happen back in the days when we used index cards given their physical limitations.)

 - What team?
 The product owner is not involving the entire scrum team in the refinement process and instead is relying on just the “lead engineer” (or any other member of the team independently of the others).